1349 (band)

-1349 is a Norwegian black metal band from Oslo, Norway, formed in 1997.
-The band's name is a reference to the year the Black Death reached Norway.
+1349 is a Norwegian black metal band from Oslo, formed in 1997.
+The band's name references the year the Black Death reached Norway.

 History

-1349 formed in 1997 and comprises several former members of the band Alvheim.
+1349 formed in 1997, and consists of several former members of the band Alvheim.
 Drummer Frost is also a member of Satyricon.

-In recognition of 1349's influences, the band performed a cover of Mayhem's "Buried by Time and Dust" on their debut album, Liberation.
-At 1349's live shows, the band has also covered Celtic Frost, whom vocalist Ravn cites as his principal influence.
+In recognition of 1349's influences, the band covered Mayhem's "Buried by Time and Dust" on their debut album, Liberation.
+At 1349's live shows, the band has covered Celtic Frost, whom vocalist Ravn cites as his principal influence.

-1349 tours on a regular basis.
+1349 tours regularly.
 The band's live shows often begin with Frost and guitarist Archaon breathing fire.
 In 2006, 1349 toured the US with Celtic Frost.
-Ravn also appeared on the Celtic Frost album Monotheist (2006), performing guest vocals on the CD digipack bonus track, "Temple of Depression".
+Ravn appeared on the Celtic Frost album Monotheist (2006), performing guest vocals on the CD digipack bonus track "Temple of Depression".
 In 2007, during the French Hellfest festival, 1349 was slated to play during the day, but asked to reschedule their appearance to play in the dark instead.
-During 1349's appearance at the Oslo Inferno Metal Festival in March 2008, the band was joined on stage by Celtic Frost frontman Tom Gabriel Fischer for a rendition of the Celtic Frost song "The Usurper".
+During 1349's appearance at the Oslo Inferno Metal Festival in March 2008, Celtic Frost frontman Tom Gabriel Fischer joined the band onstage for a rendition of the Celtic Frost song "The Usurper".
 In September 2008, 1349 toured with Carcass, Suffocation, Aborted and Rotten Sound on the Exhume to Consume Tour.

 A music video for "Sculptor of Flesh" was made following the release of Hellfire (2005).
-The video, directed by Judd Tilyard, alternates between footage of the band performing the song in Norway and clips of surgery filmed in Australia.
+The video, directed by Judd Tilyard, alternates footage of the band performing the song in Norway with clips of surgery filmed in Australia.

 During late 2008, 1349 recorded its fourth album, Revelations of the Black Flame.
-The album was co-mixed by Tom Gabriel Fischer, and was released in Europe on 25 May 2009.
-Revelations of the Black Flame marked a change in direction for the band, as songs on the album were slower than previous releases, and there were also some dark ambient and industrial-tinged tracks.
+Co-mixed by Tom Gabriel Fischer, the album was released in Europe on 25 May 2009.
+Revelations of the Black Flame changed direction for the band, with slower songs and dark ambient and industrial-tinged tracks.

-At the beginning of 2010 the band signed a contract with Indie Recordings for the release of its fifth album in Europe, with Prosthetic Records distributing the album in North America.
+At the beginning of 2010, the band signed with Indie Recordings for the release of its fifth album in Europe, with Prosthetic Records distributing the album in North America.